The Canaries are under regional restrictions defined by “levels”: Tenerife is in level 2, and the principal rules in place are:

 - face masks must be worn by everyone of 6 years of age and above at all times and places outside the home regardless of distancing, though exemptions exist for medical conditions (medical proof required – in Spanish because it will be Policía Local who’ll stop and fine you), working or exercising which makes wearing a mask impossible but mask must be carried to put on as soon as exempt activity stops.
 They can be removed at the moment of eating or drinking, and for exercise or swimming, and for rest periods in between if not moving and with physical distancing guaranteed.
 Fabric masks are legal but if attending a hospital or doctor’s surgery, masks must be of the hygenic or surgical type from a chemist or sanitary provisions supplier (see HERE)

-- social groups limited to four, can be exceeded for those living together
+- social groups limited to six, can be exceeded for those living together

 - private cars can be occupied to a maximum allowed to be in a social group depending on the level.
 Masks must be worn if the occupants are from different households, and windows open or aircon switched on but with air drawn from outside, not recirculated interior air